Saint-Barth -

 Housing, the crux of the “matter”

 “We’re making progress,” Barbara Monpierre states right away.
 One of the main issues La Poste is working to improve is mail delivery.
 An “air transport issue” whose resolution required Mélissa Lake’s intervention.
 “Our cargo wasn’t part of the priority flow,” notes Barbara Monpierre.
-“We needed to better understand the issue of postal freight at Juliana Airport (Sint Maarten),” explains Mélissa Lake.
+“We needed to better understand the postal freight issue at Juliana Airport (Sint Maarten),” explains Mélissa Lake.
 “Unlike perishable goods, we are not a priority.
 Discussions have therefore been initiated.
 This is the first time we’ve gone this far in building a partnership with a carrier.”
 An improvement can therefore be anticipated.

 “Thanks to discussions with Mélissa Lake, emergency solutions have been found,” explains Barbara Monpierre.
 “But the problem remains the same.”
 And it has consequences for staffing at the Gustavia branch.
 “At the slightest hiccup—if someone goes on sick leave—it brings the whole system to a standstill,” laments the regional representative.
-“Yet we’ve managed to keep the branch open far more than we could have expected.”
-This has been achieved in part by calling on staff from Saint-Martin.
+“Yet we’ve managed to keep the branch open far more than we could have otherwise.”
+This has been achieved in part by calling on staff from Saint Martin.
 It’s a situation that offers no stability, neither in service continuity nor in staff retention.

 In addition, Mélissa Lake mentions the possibility of installing more mailboxes in neighborhoods.
 “This system is simpler for mail carriers because there are areas where delivery is difficult,” explains the elected official, who also mentions “considering” a so-called “click-and-collect” system.
 To this end, La Poste has been searching for retailers capable of providing postal services for the past two years.